“Any fool can know. The point is to understand.” – Albert Einstein

 I have been managing different groups for over ten years.
 Over the years I have adopted a few key values that guide me.

 These values are interconnected and provide a solid foundation to my leadership approach.
-My leadership style is very collaborative and transitional.
+My leadership style is very collaborative and transformational.
 I make mistakes and I learn from them.
 This is an important part of what I do.